openedx/edx-documentation/en_us/data/source/start/index.rst

 * Email opt-in data

-The edX data package consists of a set of compressed and encrypted files that contain event logs and database snapshots for all of their organization's edx.org and edge.edx.org courses.
+The edX data package consists of a set of compressed and encrypted files that contain event logs and database snapshots for all of your organization's edx.org and edge.edx.org courses.
 These files can be downloaded by data czars from Amazon S3.

 For a detailed view of all of the contents of the data package, see :ref:`Package` and  :ref:`Data Reference`.

 *******************************************
 Data Available in the LMS and edX Insights